SIMITGROUP/openapigenerator/README.md

 # Todo
-1. try connect database
-2. try basic and bearer jwt authorization
+1. basic and bearer jwt authorization
-3. try control path authentication
+3. use middleware to control access right
-4. try connect program connect outside userfunction.go
-5. logs
+3. keep logs
-6. openapi server environment variables, and flag, arguments
-7. api generator support flat, arguments